them-es/Billy/readme.txt

 * Fully customizable HTML and PDF output using block templates or add_filter()
 * Privacy by design: All information published will be made private by default and stays confidential as no data is being shared with third-parties
 * Dashboard widget
-* Multilingual: You can [help translate](https://translate.wordpress.org/projects/wp-plugins/billy "translate.wordpress.org") the plugin into your language
+* Multilingual - Feel free to help localize Billy into your language: [them.es](https://them.es/plugins/billy/docs "them.es") (them.es user account required) or [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/billy "translate.wordpress.org") (WordPress.org user account required)

 = Dependencies? =